AlvinToh/PythonAnalytics/README.md

-# PythonNotebook
+# Python Analytics Project
-This is as a repository for me to keep my Kaggle and Practice with iPython Notebook
+This project is generated with Rodeo Ide with Python and Anaconda distribution